CleverRaven/Cataclysm-DDA/pages/branch_management.md

 If you are also looking for suggestions then mark it with [CR] - "comments requested".
 You can use both [WIP] and [CR] to indicated that you need opinion/code review/suggestions to continue working (e.g. "[WIP] [CR] Super awesome big feature").
 Feel free to remove [CR] when you feel you got enough information to proceed.

-This can help speed up our review process by allowing us to only review the things that are ready for it, and will prevent anything that isn't completely ready from being merged in.
+This can help speed up our review process by allowing us to only review the things that are ready for it and will prevent anything that isn't completely ready from being merged in.

 One more thing: when marking your PR as closing, fixing, or resolving issues, please include "XXXX #???" somewhere in the description, where XXX is on this list: close